TheSpaceDevs/.github/profile/README.md

 ### Latest News ⌛
 - <a href="https://spacenews.com/nasa-looking-for-new-launch-of-remaining-tropics-cubesats/" >🔗</a> **[SpaceNews]** NASA looking for new launch of remaining TROPICS cubesats
-- <a href="https://arstechnica.com/science/2022/08/peter-beck-explains-why-electron-may-only-ever-launch-10-15-times-a-year/" >🔗</a> **[Arstechnica]** Peter Beck explains why Electron may only ever launch 10-15 times a year
+- <a href="https://arstechnica.com/science/2022/08/peter-beck-explains-why-electron-may-only-ever-launch-10-15-times-a-year/" >🔗</a> **[Arstechnica]** Peter Beck explains why Electron may only ever launch 10-15 times a year [Updated]
 - <a href="https://spacenews.com/northrop-grumman-and-firefly-to-partner-on-upgraded-antares/" >🔗</a> **[SpaceNews]** Northrop Grumman and Firefly to partner on upgraded Antares
 - <a href="http://www.nasa.gov/press-release/nasa-announces-new-cubesat-launch-initiative-partnership-opportunities" >🔗</a> **[NASA]** NASA Announces New CubeSat Launch Initiative Partnership Opportunities
 - <a href="https://spacenews.com/spacelink-and-u-s-army-to-study-use-of-relay-constellation-to-deliver-data-to-troops-in-the-field/" >🔗</a> **[SpaceNews]** SpaceLink and U.S. Army to study use of relay constellation to deliver data to troops in the field